Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Rashomon Partition sets

+The learning rate \(\eta\) calibrates the empirical loss to the information scale of the data.
+Since the loss below is an average squared error, a likelihood-scale Gaussian calibration corresponds to \(\eta\) growing with \(n\); Appendix~\ref{appendix:generalized-bayes} gives the corresponding expression in terms of the common noise scale and prior hyperparameters.
+In determining the RPS, only the relative scale of the loss and penalty matters, though the scaling does impact posterior probabilities.
+We use the mean-squared error for the loss function,

-We define a prior over the \emph{number of distinct pools} i.e., $H(\Pi) \propto \abs{\Pi}$, the size of the partition.
+We define a prior over the \emph{number of distinct pools}, i.e., \(H(\Pi) \propto \abs{\Pi}\), the size of the partition.
 The prior plays a regularizing role, putting more weight on less granular aggregations.
-It corresponds to the $\ell_0$ penalty: conditional on the number of pools in a partition, all permissible partitions are equally likely.
-In \Cref{cor:other-losses}, we show that our key algorithm, yet to be described, can work with any non-negative error function and a penalty (prior) that is increasing in $\abs{\Pi}$.
-Critically, this prior does not impose a particular correlation structure on the association between possible pools.
-In most applications, it will be extremely difficult, if not impossible to fully specify a prior over all possible associations in a factorial space.
-A researcher might have a prior that there is similarity between adjacent values of a single variable (e.g., the outcome of a medium dose of a medication is perhaps similar to a high dose than the low dose is to the high dose).
-When we allow for interactions (particularly higher order interactions) between features, these associations become much more difficult to intuit \emph{a priori}, all the while the space of possible prior values explodes.
-Our prior allows the researcher to exert a preference for more parsimonious models without specifying a distribution of all interactions.
+It corresponds to an \(\ell_0\) penalty: conditional on the number of pools in a partition, all permissible partitions are equally likely.
+Critically, this prior regularizes the number of pools rather than imposing a particular correlation structure on effects or interactions across the factorial space.
+The $\ell_0$ prior allows the researcher to express a preference for more parsimonious models without specifying a full joint distribution over all interactions.
+In \Cref{cor:other-losses}, we show that our key algorithm, yet to be described, can work with any non-negative loss and a penalty (prior) that is increasing in \(\abs{\Pi}\).

-The RPS, taken together with the $\ell_0$ penalty, is similar in spirit to the Occam's Window approach used in the context of Bayesian Model Averaging by~\citet{madigan1994model} and~\citet{madigan96}.
-These papers use a stochastic search over the discrete space of models that ultimately results in a set of high posterior models and discards more complicated models if simpler models are found to have higher posterior probability.
-Our approach, which does not do discrete model averaging, formalizes this notion by including a prior with an $\ell_0$ penalty as part of the model, rather than using it to guide the search.
-In Theorem \ref{thm:l0-minimax} we show that this choice of prior is minimax optimal.
+The RPS, taken together with the $\ell_0$ penalty, is similar in spirit to the Occam's window approach used in the context of Bayesian model averaging by~\citet{madigan1994model} and~\citet{madigan96}.
+These papers use a stochastic search over the discrete space of models that ultimately results in a set of high-posterior models and discards more complicated models if simpler models are found to have higher posterior probability.
+Our approach includes a prior with an $\ell_0$ penalty as part of the model, rather than using it only to guide the search.
+In \Cref{thm:l0-minimax}, we show that this choice of prior is minimax optimal.